 Think of Brock Osweiler as a giant bug.
 The Browns are that weird daredevil kid at school who says he’ll eat the bug – for a price.
 Members of the Texans’ front office huddled during recess, passed around a baseball cap, dropped in a couple of draft picks … and soon the bug was gone.
 The Texans squealed in equal parts delight and mock horror as the icky creature disappeared, and the weird kid walked away with his pockets full after ingesting an unconventional source of protein.

-With Beetle Brock in the belly of the Browns, the Texans hope to get semi-competent quarterbacking from the combination of Tom Savage and rookie Deshaun Watson.
+With Beetle Brock gone, the Texans hope to get semi-competent quarterbacking from the combination of Tom Savage and rookie Deshaun Watson.
 They traded up to the no. 12 spot in the draft to select Watson, who led Clemson to the National Championship last season.
 Some of Watson’s best traits are unquantifiable – leadership, moxie, poise in big moments.
 The trait fantasy owners will find more bankable is his running ability.
 Wastson ran for 1,734 yards and 21 TDs over the last two seasons – and remember that sacks count against a college quarterback’s rushing yardage.
 On his arm alone, Watson would be an unappealing fantasy option; his legs give him potential value.

 About that arm, though …